Salt Spring Island Online

 to let them know that there is a demand for it here!

-This will be the 117th Fall Fair since it started
+2015 will mark the 120th time the Fall Fair has been held since it was started in 1896.

 July 1 is Canada Day.
 Join the Chamber of Commerce and Royal Canadian Legion as they

 host this event at Centennial Park just before noon.